Aari McDonald, No. 10 Arizona earn hard-fought win over Cal

 BERKELEY, Calif.
+(AP) — Standing at midcourt after the final buzzer, Aari McDonald took a moment before her postgame television interview to greet California players Leilani McIntosh and Michelle Onyiah with handshakes and hugs of support.

-(AP) — Aari McDonald scored 28 points and No. 10 Arizona had to earn a hard-fought victory against California this time on the way to its seventh straight win, beating the winless Golden Bears 59-50 on Friday.
+McDonald scored 28 points and No. 10 Arizona had to earn a hard-fought victory over Cal this time on the way to its seventh straight win, beating the winless Golden Bears 59-50 on Friday.

+“They played like they had nothing to lose,” McDonald said.
+“They gave us all they had for 40 minutes.
+They played like they wanted it more for almost 40 minutes.
+We just can’t do that.
+We can’t overlook opponents.
+I’m really proud of Cal.”

 The Wildcats (15-2, 13-2 Pac-12) had beaten Cal 69-33 in Tucson on Jan.
-3 — the fewest points Arizona has ever allowed to a Pac-12 opponent — but were beaten to the boards regularly Friday as the Bears stayed in the game with effort and energy on the little things.
+3 — the fewest points Arizona has ever allowed to a Pac-12 opponent — but were outhustled to the boards regularly Friday as the Bears stayed in the game with effort and energy doing all the little things.

+Arizona coach Adia Barnes sounded completely disgusted afterward — saying, “It was just an atrocious game” and “it’s our worst game of the season” and “I’m very disappointed, it does not feel like we won.”

+“If Aari wouldn’t have been scoring and creating shots on her own we wouldn’t have won,” Barnes said, pointing to her team’s five assists on 21 field goals.
+“Aari had to put us on her back.”

 McDonald shot 11 for 23 in Arizona’s fourth straight win since four consecutive games were postponed.
 Arizona closed on a 6-0 run as Cal went cold, finishing 1 for 10 without scoring over the final 2:21.